KILTprotocol/spec-ext-didsign-api/readme.md

 2. The extension presents an interface for generating and signing the on-chain DID creation extrinsic.
     It SHOULD allow the user to choose the keypair for signing.
     It SHOULD allow the user to reject the creation and signing of the extrinsic.
-3. The extension generates and signs the on-chain DID creation extrinsic It MUST include an authentication key.
+3. The extension generates and signs the on-chain DID creation extrinsic.
+    It MUST include an authentication key.
     It MAY include other keys and services.
 4. The extension resolves the promise returned from `getSignedDidCreationExtinsic` with the signed extrinsic.